AndyObtiva/abstract_feature_branch/README.md

 - Support general Ruby (non-Rails) use
 - Support contexts of features to group features, once they grow beyond a certain size, in separate files, one per context
 - Simplify features.yml requirement to have a features header under each environment
-- Support an "else" block to execute when a feature is off
-- Support ability to check if a feature is enabled or not
 - Add rake task to reorder feature entries in feature.yml alphabetically

 Contributing to abstract_feature_branch